 August) at 6:45 p.m. for social/refreshments.
 Meeting starts at 7:00 p.m.

-LUNCHEON INFORMATION MEETINGS are held at our clubhouse on the second Thursday of the month (except July and
+LUNCHEON INFORMATION MEETINGS are held at our clubhouse on the Third Tuesday of the month (except July and

 August) at 10:00 a.m.
-Reservations required by the preceding Sunday by calling contact number above or emailing us under the Contact Us tab.
+Reservations required by the preceding Sunday by calling contact number above or emailing us under the Contact Us tab and mentioning Lunch & Learn.